Enet4/julia-bench-rs/README.md

 ## Building and running

-This program uses a specific Rust **nightly** toolchain to work.
 With rustup, installing the toolchain mentioned in [rust-toolchain](rust-toolchain) is sufficient.
 Then:

 ```bash
 cargo run --release